-Did you know that most child victims suffer abuse at the hands of someone they know and trust?
-Someone that YOU know and trust?
-We teach our kids not to talk to strangers…but how do we teach them to be safe around the people they trust – and we trust.
-The first step to preventing abuse against our children is awareness and education.
-As more parents, professionals and community members learn about the realities of child abuse, the effort to combat this serious problem gains strength.
+Did you know that most child victims suffer abuse at the hands of someone they know, love, and trust?
+Someone that YOU know, love, and trust?
+We teach our kids not to talk to strangers, but how do we teach them to be safe around the people they know?
+The first steps to preventing abuse against our children are awareness and education.
+As more parents, professionals, and community members learn about the realities of child abuse, the effort to combat this serious problem gains strength.

 Talk to your child.

 - Teach your children the parts of their body that a bathing suit covers are private parts and no one is allowed to see or touch them.

 - Encourage your child to talk to you about any touch that makes them feel uncomfortable.